obezsmertnyi/k8s-custom-controller/README.md

 # k8s-cli

-A Kubernetes custom controller and CLI tool with advanced configuration management and API server capabilities.
+A Kubernetes custom controller and CLI tool with advanced configuration management, deployment informer, and API server capabilities.

 ## Features

+### Integrated Architecture

+The application integrates multiple components into a single binary:

+- **Kubernetes Deployment Informer**: Watches for changes in Kubernetes deployments
+- **FastHTTP API Server**: Provides HTTP API access to informer data
+- **CLI Commands**: For direct interaction with Kubernetes resources

 ### Configuration Management with Viper